If you do not see an answer to your question, please send us an email at firstname.lastname@example.org

 2- Mid-Point session

 To check-in on the health of the mentor-mentee relationship and reset guidelines and expectations.
+And review the logged mentoring hours to date.
 This would ensure a successful second half of the Program.
-The code needed to claim the PDUs for the session would be provided at the end of the meeting.

 3- Closing session